cryptozeny/cpuminer-opt-sugarchain/README.md

 MacOS, OSx and Android are not supported.

-3. Stratum pool.
-Some algos may work wallet mining using getwork or GBT.
+3. Stratum pool: Some algos may work with wallet mining using getwork or GBT.
 YMMV.

 Supported Algorithms
 --------------------